 - Tekkaman Blade has a Stock Footage launch sequence every time the hero launches up to the space ring.

-- Strike Witches most prominently uses this at the beginning of the second episode of the first season, where we see Sakamoto and the rest of the Akagi's fighters preparing for takeoff.
+- Strike Witches most prominently uses this at the beginning of the second episode of the first season, where Sakamoto and the rest of the Akagi's fighters prepare for takeoff.

 - Area 88, which is set in a Quraci Legion of Lost Souls air force unit, has several of these across all continuities, usually sending the fighters off to attack some objective.
 Actual attacks on the eponymous base are relatively rare.

-- Eureka Seven sometimes has Stock Footage of the Nirvash launching into batttle, complete with Transformation Sequence.
+- Eureka Seven sometimes has Stock Footage of the Nirvash launching into battle, complete with Transformation Sequence.

 - Sengoku Basara has Honda Tadakatsu who uses a launch sequence reminiscent to that of Gundam despite being in the Sengoku era and just wearing very heavy armor with jet packs and treads.